rerun-io/rerun/docs/content/concepts/batches.md

 Rerun lets you choose which components in an entity you want to log at any point in time.
 If you don't log to a component, then in general it is not updated.
-For example, if you log a point cloud with positions and colors and then later log just new positions, when the viewer displays that point cloud it will still look up the *last* colors that were logged (we refer to this as the *latest at* semantics).
+For example, if you log a point cloud with positions and colors and then later log just new positions, when the Viewer displays that point cloud it will still look up the *last* colors that were logged (we refer to this as the *latest at* semantics).

 This can be quite convenient since updating different components at different times puts far fewer restrictions on the